 Please note that scanned copies of documents will help us to review your application; however, if you receive an offer, in order to clear the conditions related to your offer you are also required to send versions of the same documents whose authenticity can be verified.
 The conditions relating to any offer you may be made will be itemised in an offer letter sent by the Admissions Office.

 Applications for MA programmes should be made directly to the University.
 Ideally you should aim to submit your application by April to ensure you receive your application results with enough time to organise the logistical aspects of your studies before the start of term.
-The application deadline for Overseas students is 31 July.
-While there is no deadline for Home/EU students, we strongly recommend that you also submit your application by 31 July as well.
+The application deadline for Overseas and EU students is 31 July.
+While there is no deadline for Home students, we strongly recommend that you also submit your application by 31 July as well.

 All applications should be sent to the University's Postgraduate Admissions Office, and not directly to PAIS, using the online application form.
 If you have any queries about the application process, please contact: